Satan’s Permission to Sift You like Wheat

 “Simon, Simon, behold, Satan has demanded permission to sift you like wheat” (Luke 22:31).
 Did Jesus ever speak more startling words to His disciples?
 Though Peter is named, since he was their leader, Jesus is referring to all of the Twelve (“you” is plural).
 All of them would be attacked by the devil but, as their leader, Peter would be most obviously singled out by the Evil One.
-Just as Satan would succeed—temporarily—in scattering the disciples by striking down the Chief Shepherd, so he would succeed, but only temporarily, in striking down Peter.
+Just as Satan would succeed—temporarily—in scattering the disciples by striking down the Chief Shepherd, so he would succeed, but only temporarily, in striking down Peter, their visible leader.

 Human Weakness was the Devil’s Advantage.
 When Jesus addressed Peter, he used his former, original name Simon, not his new, promise-filled-with-power name, Peter.
 Surely, this hearkened Peter’s mind back to his pre-Christ life.
-The significance of this and its repetition is noted by Norval Geldenhuys in The New International Commentary on the New Testament: “By addressing Peter as ‘Simon, Simon’ (with the repetition), the Saviour calls upon him to realize the seriousness of the matter which He is going to discuss.
+The significance of this and its repetition is noted by Norval Geldenhuys in the New International Commentary on the New Testament: “By addressing Peter as ‘Simon, Simon’ (with the repetition), the Saviour calls upon him to realize the seriousness of the matter which He is going to discuss.
 And by calling him ‘Simon’ instead of ‘Peter,’ Jesus reminds him of his human weakness—he is, as regards his own powers, not ‘Peter,’ but ‘the rock,’ but a mere helpless human being.”
-Satan’s means to laying Peter aside temporarily was not some grotesque, appalling sin that would even be shameful to the Gentiles (though all sin is surely grotesque, appalling, and shameful to a degree); it was through Peter’s human frailty that Satan would tackle him.
+Satan’s means to laying Peter aside temporarily was not some grotesque, appalling sin that would even be shameful to the Gentiles (though all sin is surely grotesque, appalling, and shameful to a degree); it was through Peter’s human frailty that Satan would tackle him to the ground.
 It was Peter’s fear of man and cowardice that Satan would take advantage of for the sake of his own demonic plan.

 Ruin was the Devil’s Goal.
-The image that Jesus chose, that of sifting like wheat, is painfully graphic.
+The image Jesus chose, that of sifting like wheat, is painfully graphic.
 “The picture is of grain in a sieve, where the head of grain is taken apart (cf. Amos 9:9).
 Our English idiom of ‘picking someone to pieces’ or ‘taking someone apart’ has similar emotive force.
 Satan would like to bring Peter to ruin and leave him in pieces, exposing his lack of faithfulness.
 This leader of the Twelve is a prime target, and Jesus knows it” (Darrell Bock).
 Satan did not intend to merely play around with Peter for a while, to have some fun with him and then leave him alone.
 The devil’s single desire was to destroy Peter once and for all.
 And he would have succeeded had it not also been true that Jesus the Son of God had already been praying for Peter before his particular temptations came upon him.

-Jesus’ had a More Powerful Role in this Fight.
+Jesus had a More Powerful Role in this Fight.
 Jesus told Peter, “but I have prayed for you [singular], that your faith may not fail” (Luke 22:32).
 “While Satan thus acts as the cunning adversary, Jesus acts as the intercessor, the advocate of His disciples and especially of that particular one whom He had previously pointed out as the leader amongst them” (Geldenhuys).
 Though Satan takes full advantage of Peter’s human weaknesses and succeeds in temporarily derailing him, the Evil One fails to fully destroy the apostle because Jesus intercedes for him.
 What a comfort this is!
 Every true believer in Christ has the assurance that Jesus continues to be our intercessory prayer warrior.

 Nonetheless, Temporary Failure would Result.
 Regardless of the Son of God’s prayers for him, Peter would indeed fail.
-His human unfaithfulness would be revealed and would drive him back to his compassionate, restorative Savior.
+His human faithlessness would be revealed and would drive him back to his compassionate, restorative Savior.
 Darrell Bock says that Jesus’ intercession “does not mean that Peter will never fail, but that whatever failure he has will be temporary….Peter will not fall away completely, since Jesus goes on to note that, when Peter turns back from his failure, he is to strengthen the brothers.
 Peter’s failure will be a failure of nerve, not a heart denial of Jesus.
 The remark is a note of reconciliation before the fact and pictures how God offers total forgiveness.
 He knows our failure and still extends his hand graciously to the believer who trusts him.”

 The Over-Confidence of Pride Prepared Peter for Failure.
 After Jesus informed Peter of this upcoming trial from Satan, the apostle responded in his typical impetuous manner filled with the pride of over-confidence: “Lord, with You I am ready to go both to prison and to death” (Luke 22:33).
 “Others may fail you, Jesus, but take heart I am not weak like them!”
 Though Peter boldly vowed his loyalty to Christ, even to prison or death, R. Kent Hughes comments, “this foremost disciple would succumb to cowardly denial and infamous failure.”
 Though Satan was the supernatural power behind Peter’s failure, it was Peter’s own prideful heart that was the earthly means to his fall.
 Peter would forever remember Jesus’ warning, but he also would never forget the deep sense of personal failure that he felt when he realized what he had done and “wept bitterly” (Luke 22:62).
-We will look at Peter’s repentance and restoration in a future post.

 “Therefore let anyone who thinks that he stands take heed lest he fall” (1 Corinthians 10:12).